Velox0/libclr/README.md

 Colourise any text stream with custom colours easily with string patterns

-# How to use colorizer
+# How to use colourizer

 The program will look for strings specified after arguments like --after --from and --reset-on and format them to the colour specified after.
 For example: